 Here's What Kevin Durant Said After The Nets Beat The Cavs

-Kevin Durant spoke to reporters after the Brooklyn Nets defeated the Cleveland Cavaliers.
+Kevin Durant spoke to reporters after the Brooklyn Nets beat the Cleveland Cavaliers on Tuesday evening.
+They will now face the Boston Celtics in the first-round of the NBA Playoffs.

-Kevin Durant and the Brooklyn Nets beat the Cleveland Cavaliers on Friday evening, and after the game the superstar forward spoke to the media.
+The Brooklyn Nets beat the Cleveland Cavaliers 115-108 on Tuesday evening at Barclays Center, and the win now advances them to the NBA Playoffs where they will be the seventh seed in the Eastern Conference.

-Two clip of what Durant said can be seen in the tweets that are embedded below from SNY's Nets Videos.
+After the win, Kevin Durant, who had 25 points and 11 assists, spoke to reporters.

 The Related stories on NBA basketball